refusebt/RFJModel/README.md

 ],
 }
 ```
 ####7.
-JProperty supports NSMutableString、NSMutableArray、NSMutableDictionary.
-And the nested container will be converted into the mutable container.
+Supporting NSMutableString, NSMutableArray and NSMutableDictionary in JProperty and Converting nested containers to mutable containers.

 ####8.
-JProperty only supports the following type.
-If using other type, it will throw an exception.
+Supporting given types in JProperty only, and an execption will be thrown if any other type is in use
 * BOOL
 * Number(NSInteger, short, long long, double, etc)
 * NSString